ruuda/luculentus/compiling.md

 Compiling Luculentus
 ====================

+For Unix-like platforms, a makefile is provided.
 For Windows, Visual Studio 2010 project files are included.
-For Unix-like platforms, autoconf or cmake will be provided.

 Dependencies